hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - When constructing instances the _new_ keyword is optional.
 - Works not only for case classes but also for regular classes.
 - Works for Java classes too.
-- If no _apply_ method is found, the compiler looks for a suitable constructor.
+- If no _apply_ method is found, the compiler creates _apply_ methods for each constructor.
+- These constructor proxies bear the same signatures as the constructors and invoke them.

 <br/>